supersaiyansubtlety/CrowdinTranslate/README.md

 - A gradle plugin to automate getting translations from your build process

-- A Fabric library mod which you can use in your own mods which downloads updated translations, and makes them available in a resource pack, to your users, so you don't have to publish a new version of your mod, and people don't need to redownload, when new translations appear
+- A Fabric library mod which you can be an optional dependency or bundled in your own mods which downloads updated translations, and makes them available in a resource pack, to your users, so you don't have to publish a new version of your mod, and people don't need to re-download, when new translations appear

-- A Java library that you can just shade in from your Forge mods, with the same functionality as for the Fabric mod (yet to be implemented ...)

 ## Getting started